 Nationally, statistics show that Pupil Premium pupils:

-We have developed our strategic aims for use of Pupil Premium funding for 2018-19 which can be found in Item 5 in the PDF below.
+We have developed our strategic aims for use of Pupil Premium funding for 2018-19 which can be found in the PDF below.

 The next review of the school’s pupil premium strategy will take place in October 2019